makeplans/makeplans-api/readme.md

 #### Add new user

 `GET /client/users` will create a new user.
+An email is sent to the user so the user can specify their password.